 U.S. News & World Report Rankings

 The Georgia Tech College of Engineering continues to be recognized as an elite engineering school and one of the top public institutions in the nation.
-The undergraduate engineering program at the College ranked 4th in the 2019 America's Best Colleges edition of U.S. News & World Report (published in September 2018).
-All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top five of their respective areas.
+The undergraduate engineering program at the College ranked 4th in the 2020 America's Best Colleges edition of U.S. News & World Report (published in September 2019).
+The program is also #2 for public colleges.
+All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top four of their respective areas.

 |Industrial and Systems Engineering||1st|